Notifiarr/dockwatch-wiki/docs/pages/containers/updates.md

-This modal will allow you to pick and choose which container updates when and its update settings
+Use this modal to select which containers update, schedule when they update, and configure their update settings.

 !!! info
-    You have the option to set them in mass or container by container as well
+    You can apply settings to multiple containers at once or configure each container individually.

 ## Update

-Pick the update option you want

-- `Ignore`: This will not check for updates or try to update the container at all
+Configure how updates are handled for each container:

+- `Ignore` — do not check or apply updates for this container.
-- `Check for updates`: This uses regctl to check for changes in the container and can alert you when an update is available but will not update the container
+- `Check for updates` — check for available updates but do not apply them automatically.
-- `Auto update`: This will use regctl to check for a change and pull the changes as needed to automatically update the container and alert you when this happens
+- `Auto update` — apply updates automatically.
 ## Frequency

-This is how often you want to do the update option (assuming you did not pick Ignore) and uses the standard cron frequency.
-There is a limitation to the minute selection to try and mitigate repositories being overloaded/abused for excessive update checking.

-When you click on the frequency box you will get a popup to help pick the frequency you want for those who are not familiar with cron expression formats.

-Here is how to understand cron frequency and Google provides a lot of infomration about this as well
+Configure how often the container update mechanism runs for each container.
+Dockwatch uses the power of cron for this.
+Below you can find an example on how cron works.

 ```
 * * * * * command to be executed